qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Rather than test its controlling expression sequentially against a series of pos- sible values, the case statement is meant to compute an address to which it jumps in a single instruction.
 The general form of the anticipated target code appears EXAMPLE 6.54

+Jump tables in Figure 6.3.
+The elided calculation at label L6 can take any of several forms.
+The most common of these simply indexes into an array, as shown in Figure 6.4.

 ![Figure 6.3 General form...](images/page_291_vector_256.png)
 *Figure 6.3 General form of target code generated for a ﬁve-arm case statement.*